SayantanBar/tutorial/README.txt

 12. Diff between git rm vs git restore ans : if we want to move the whole file back to the untrack state, then we do git rm. otherwise if we just want to changes to be moved in working area or staging area then we git restore.

+13. `git diff commit1 commit2` -> give the diff between all files changes between two commits
+14. If you want to avoid opening a text editor like vim/nano to commit massages you can use following command.